earsneyes/package-gpio-motion-sensor/README.md

 ![Motion](motionscreen.gif)

+This is a sandbox playground test 4 fun :)

 Now that info-beamer OS 10 is out you can use GPIO in without being in testing mode.
 Enjoy this motion detection package.